 Hunter requires twisted wire meeting the listed specifications on all paths.
 The twist in the wire is an essential part of surge suppression.
-As lightning damage is never covered by warranty, it is in the installer's best interest to share what Hunter has learned in nearly two decades of decoder installations, by using twisted wire that meets all the above specifications.
-Wire may be substituted provided it meets or exceeds these specifications.
 The red/blue coding is a convenience for matching the wires to Hunter decoders.
 Color coding the two different conductors is mandatory.